 For more details see yt-dlp format instructions.

-Note: yt-dlp works like a web browser.
-Some YouTube pages require user authentication.
+yt-dlp works like a web browser.
+Some YouTube and Twitch pages require user authentication.
 Before streaming from such videos with IPVTL, open a web browser on the same computer and verify that the video can be played in the web page.
 If user login is required by the video site, you will need to provide a browser cookies file to yt-dlp.
 See how to obtain a cookies file using a browser extension.
 Export the cookies.txt file from your browser and configure it in IPVTL Global Settings.
+This enables streaming of protected and private video content.

 yt-dlp Browser Cookies

 You may notice the output address is similar to MPEG-TS over HTTP output.
-The difference is that MP4 over HTTP can be played directly in web browsers.
+The key difference is that HTML Web Video generates MP4 format and can be played directly in web browsers without requiring third-party streaming servers, making it ideal for web integration.

 Once the channel starts running, the output video can be played in the IPVTL web administration interface.
 Simply click 📺 Preview button and the video will appear in the IPVTL logo area.
+This allows you to verify streaming quality in real-time.
 See the demo video below:

-Using this approach, you can also stream live videos on your own website by integrating the HTML5 video tag in your web page, as shown below:
+Using this approach, you can also stream live videos on your own website by integrating the HTML5 video tag in your web page.
+This provides complete control over video player appearance and behavior.
+See the example code below:

 <video width="320" height="240" controls>